moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 ## Packaging Media {#Packaging}

-Packaging of media describes how encapsulation of media to carry the raw media will work.
+Packaging of media describes how raw media will be encapsulated.
 There are at a high level two approaches to this:

-* Within the protocol itself, where the protocol defines the carrying for each media encoding the ancillary data required for decoding the media.
+* Within the protocol itself, where the protocol defines the ancillary data required to decode each media type the protocol supports.
-* A common encapsulation format such as ISOBMFF which defines a generic method for all media and handles ancillary decode information.
+* A common encapsulation format such as ISOBMFF {{ISOBMFF}} which defines a generic method for all media and handles ancillary decode information.

-The working group must agree on which approach should be taken to the packaging of media, taking into consideration the various technical trade offs that each provide.
-If the working group decides on a common encapsulation format, the mechanisms within the protocol SHOULD allow for new encapsulation formats to be used.
+The working group must agree on which approach should be taken to the packaging of media, taking into consideration the various technical trade offs that each approach provides.

+- If the working group decides to describe media encapsulation as part of the MOQ protocol, this will require a new version of the MOQ protocol in order to signal the receiver that a new media encapsulation format may be present.

+- If the working group decides to use a common encapsulation format, the mechanisms within the protocol SHOULD allow for new encapsulation formats to be used.
+Without encapsulation agility, adding or changing the way media is encapsulated will also require a new version of the MOQ protocol, to signal the receiver that a new media encapsulation format may be present.

+MOQ protocol specifications will provide details on the supported media encapsulation(s).

 ## Media Consumption {#med-consumption}